Speaking of Shakespeare Link

 RECOGNITION, HONORS, AND PUBLIC SERVICE

 Mr. Andrews has been listed in Who's Who in America and Who's Who in the World since 1984.
 In July of 2000 he was inducted into the Most Excellent Order of the British Empire as an honorary Officer, an OBE.
 His hometown paper, the Carlsbad Current-Argus, marked the occasion with a lengthy article about a local "son" who'd been singled out for a special distinction.
-In 2016 the Cavern City's Mayor, Dale Janway, asked Mr. Andrews to organize and chair a Cultural Development Council; for reporter Kyle Marksteiner's impressions of those who agreed to affiliate with that group, see the Summer 2016 issue of "Focus on Carlsbad."
+In 2016 the Cavern City's Mayor, Dale Janway, asked Mr. Andrews to organize and chair a Cultural Development Council that oversaw several initiatives.
+For reporter Kyle Marksteiner's impressions of those who agreed to affiliate with that group, among them legendary promoter Michael Rosenberg, historian Dwight Pitcaithley, and entertainer Bill Brooks, see the Summer 2016 issue of "Focus on Carlsbad."
 In July 2021 Mayor Janway welcomed Mr. Andrews and Sesame Street pioneer Anna Jane Hays to the Carlsbad Hall of Fame.
 For details about that induction ceremony, click here.

 In the years since his return to his native state in late 2007, Mr. Andrews has served on the boards of such local and regional organizations as the New Mexico Humanities Council, radio station KSFR, the New Mexico Performing Arts Society, and the New Mexico Actors Lab.
 He has also served as a Trustee for the Museum of New Mexico Foundation and as a board member of Theatre Santa Fe, and joined forces with such institutions as the Lensic Performing Arts Center, the New Mexico Museum of Art, Performance Santa Fe, the Santa Fe Botanical Garden, and the Santa Fe Opera Guild.